canonical/operator-workflows/docs/explanation/integration.md

 # Integration test workflow

-The integration test is composed of the follwing steps.
+The integration test is composed of the following steps.

 1. [Plan the workflow](#plan-the-workflow)
 2. [Build the artifacts](#build-the-artifacts)